Always Be Comedy: The Tommyfield Pub, Kennington, London / The Exhibit, Balham, London, 2015 (weekly)

-In April 2020, Always Be Comedy delivered its first online comedy show due to everybody being isolated being of a global pandemic.
+In April 2020, Always Be Comedy delivered its first online comedy show due to everybody being isolated due to the Coronavirus global pandemic.
 It was so great to have the show live in my own home and Gill proved yet again what a funny, supportive and brilliant compere he is.

 In July 2020, Gill made a guest appearance at Vix Leyton’s Comedy Roulette which also featured comedian Tiernan Douieb and myself!
 It was wonderful to hear Gill reminiscing with answers to topics on balls generated from a bingo machine.

 Also, In July 2020, I had been watching Always Be Comedy live and online for five years.
 On Thursday 2nd July 2015, I ventured to The Tommyfield pub for the first time.
 I sat mid-way, out of sight and watched in wonder as Josh Widdicombe performed new material with such hysterical and pristine comic talent that I knew I would return week after week.
 Since I have been going, my confidence has soared over time in my promoted regular front seat, and I wish I had been there from the very start nine years ago.